Mytholmroyd: Literature

+Mytholmroyd is the primary setting in the post apocalyptic Rampart Trilogy series by British writer M. R. Carey.
+In these books, where many names are lost to time, it is called the village of Mythen Rood.

 Transport

 Rail

 The village is served by Mytholmroyd railway station, located on New Road, Northern operate a two per-hour service between Leeds and Manchester.
 However, more frequent services from Hebden Bridge are often used by Mytholmroyd residents, with direct services to Blackpool, Manchester, York, Leeds, Burnley, Rochdale and more.
 The Calder Valley Line railway was completed in 1841 but there was no station at Mytholmroyd which shows how few people lived here in 1840.

 Road

-The village has two bus stops in the village centre—recently equipped with departure screens and new shelters.
-Local bus services are shared between TLC Travel (operating the 597, 900 and 901) and First West Yorkshire (operating the 590 and 592), which serve the village.
+The village has two bus stops in the village centre — equipped with departure screens and shelters.
+Bus services are shared between TLC Travel (operating the 597, 900 and 901) and First West Yorkshire (operating the 590 and 592), which serve the village.
 Cycling is very popular in the area since recent investment including the resurfacing of the Rochdale Canal and Route 66 Cycleway and Le Tour de France passing through the village.
 The Tour de Yorkshire passed through the village in 2018, and Cragg Vale, also in Mytholmroyd, has the longest continuous climb in England.